The conference is organized around the following six themes, spanning the three conference days:

 Benedikt Hallgrímsson is Professor and Head of the Department of Cell Biology & Anatomy at the University of Calgary.
 The central motivating question for his research program is how genetic and environmental influences act on developmental systems to produce anatomical variation.
 His program uniquely integrates advanced imaging and measurement (morphometrics) with developmental biology to understand the underlying mechanisms for phenotypic variation.
 His work extends to the mechanisms that underlie structural birth defects, such as craniofacial anomalies, as well as the anatomical aspects of genetic diseases and variation more generally, including differences among individuals in height or facial shape.
 He is currently the Deputy Director of the Alberta Children's Hospital Research Institutes, and he co-leads the Canada First Research Excellence Program "One Child Every Child," which aims to improve outcomes for child health in Canada.
 Benedikt Hallgrímsson is a Fellow of the American Association for the Advancement of Science (2018) as well as the Canadian Academy of Health Sciences (2019) and is a winner of the Rohlf Medal for Excellence in Morphometrics (2015).
 Recent biomedical publications include papers on the development of the face and the craniofacial shape; achondroplasia-like facial variation; and how three-dimensional facial imaging assists in syndrome diagnosis.
 Evolutionary developmental papers include works on evolvability; phenotypic covariation; and how developmental nonlinearity drives phenotypic robustness.

-Azra Raza (Onsite)
+Azra Raza (Online)

 The Unpredictable Trajectory of Clonal Evolution in Cancer and the Imperative of Early Detection